japaric/rust-cross/README.md

 clap = "2.0.4"
 ```

-- Configure the target linker and archiver only for this project.
+- Configure the target linker only for this project.

 ```
 $ mkdir .cargo